Richmond Hill New Condos for Sale

 GO bus lines operate along Yonge and Bayview Avenue, connecting passengers to the Finch Subway Station on the TTC system.
-Local GO train service is accessible from the Newkirk Road station just north of Major Mackenzie between Yonge St and Bayview Avenue.
-The Go train ride from this station to Toronto’s Union station takes generally 40 minutes.
+Local GO train service is accessible from the Newkirk Road station just north of Major Mackenzie Drive between Yonge St and Bayview Avenue.
+The Go train ride from this station to Toronto’s Union station generally takes 40 minutes.

 The intersection of Yonge and 16th is a key development area, the city plans to bring further density to the neighbourhood that will ideally draw a greater mix of incomes.
 With the potential extension of the Yonge St subway, this particular artery has become a new hub for high-rise condominiums in Richmond Hill.